Chat with us, powered by LiveChat

 Getting pre-approved for financing before shopping gives you bargaining power at the dealership.
 It shows you’re a serious buyer and establishes what monthly payments you can afford.

-For instance, the biggest online car marketplace in the US, CarGurus, lets you search dealers’ entire inventories all at once.
-Posting your car for sale on a place like Craigslist is a good way to get it in front of the widest audience of local buyers, too.
+For instance, the biggest online car marketplace in the US, CarGurus, lets you search their dealers’ entire inventories all at once across the US.

 Once you find a potential purchase, schedule an inspection before signing anything.
 Bring your trusted mechanic or ask the dealer if they’ll allow an outside inspection.

-Catching issues early could save you big repair costs down the road.
+Catching issues during the inspection could save you big repair costs down the road.
 Don’t finalize the sale without a thorough once-over first.

-Try accelerating from stops and onto the highway, braking firmly from speed, and handling curves.
-Verify features like cruise control, Bluetooth, and navigation function properly.
-Listen for odd noises, vibrations, or handling issues.
+• Try accelerating from stops and onto the highway, braking firmly from speed, and handling curves.

 Pricing is usually the biggest negotiation factor when buying used.
 Have a target “out-the-door” price in mind, including all taxes and fees.